 - Select Safari | Preferences… from the menu in Safari.

 macOS keyboard shortcut: Press Command , to open preferences quickly.

 - Under Cookies and website data:, click Manage Website Data….

-- To clear all cookies (and other website data such as local storage):
+- Click Remove All to clear all cookies (and other website data such as local storage).

 - Click Done.

 Note: this will clear cookies in Safari and certain apps using Safari to display content from the web, such as Dashboard widgets.

 How to Remove Cookies for a Site in Safari

 To clear the cookies set by a particular website (while keeping other cookies untouched) in Safari:

 - Select Safari | Preferences… from the menu.